ArnavTripathi1/Evaluation_Tasks/Specific_Test_2.4/README.md

 I have used Encoder-Decoder style Attention-Titans hybrid models, having similar architecture to seq2seq transformers.
 Placing Titans modules in Decoder layers.

-In proposal I have discussed two architectures one of them is used here.
+In proposal I have briefly discussed about two architectures that I will work on, one of them is used here.

 ## Implementation Details